POD Community Mock Draft: With the 7th pick, the Raiders select..

 Now that we’re beyond the Detroit Lions’ pick in our 2023 Pride of Detroit Community Mock Draft, we’re wading into unfamiliar territory.

-The Oakland Raiders have been waiting patiently, and while they may be more aggressive on draft night, we did not allow trades in this mock draft.
+The Las Vegas Raiders have been waiting patiently, and while they may be more aggressive on draft night, we did not allow trades in this mock draft.
 They’ve had to sit and watch the following six players come off the board:

 No. 1: Carolina Panthers, Bryce Young, QB, Alabama